ENEL-645-group6/assignment2/readme.md

    Download the datasets from the provided remote server.
 The dataset size is approximately 15GB.

 2. **Run the Pipeline:**
-   Execute the consolidated script `final.ipynb` to train and evaluate the model.
+   Execute the consolidated script `group6_assignment2_final.py` to train and evaluate the model.
 This script:
    - Loads training, validation, and test data.
    - Trains the model, saving the best weights as `final_resnet_adamW_model.pth`.
    - Evaluates the model on the test set, reporting overall accuracy, per-class accuracy, and displaying a confusion matrix.